 How much does it cost to insure a Scion FR-S?

-The average cost of car insurance can greatly differ based on your location, driving record and level of coverage, in addition to the type and value of your vehicle.
-Premiums for a sports car are typically higher than other makes, such as a compact SUV or sedan.
-Contributing factors include the sports car’s total value and perceived risk associated with the driver’s likelihood to speed, in addition to the following:
+The average cost of car insurance can greatly differ based on your location, driving record and level of coverage, in addition to your vehicle's make and model.
+Premiums for sports cars are typically higher than other makes.
+Contributing factors may include the sports car’s total value and perceived risk associated with the driver’s likelihood to engage in risky driving behavior.
+Factors that may impact Scion FR-S premiums include:

-- Price of parts: Original manufacturer parts are still available for 2013 to 2016 models directly through Toyota.
-However, they tend to be expensive, on the whole.
+- Price of parts: Original manufacturer parts are still available for 2013 to 2016 FR-S models directly through Toyota.
+However, they tend to be expensive, which may drive up the cost of repairs and insurance.

-- Safety features: Standard safety features you will find when shopping for a pre-owned Scion FR-S include front and seat-mounted airbags for driver and passenger, front and rear side curtain air bags, electronic brake distribution (EBD), brake assist, anti-lock brakes (ABS) traction control and stability control.
+- Safety features: Standard safety features you will find when shopping for a pre-owned Scion FR-S include front and seat-mounted airbags for driver and passenger, front and rear side curtain airbags, and safety power windows.
 Depending on the provider, this may result in lower rates or even discount opportunities.

-For a ballpark comparison, Bankrate evaluated the average rates for Scion FR-S insurance based on quoted annual premiums from 2021, as indicated below.
+Car insurance rates for a Scion FR-S will vary depending on the make's year, your personal rating factors, your coverage selections and the carrier you choose.
+For a ballpark comparison, Bankrate evaluated the average rates for a 2016 Scion FR-S insurance based on quoted annual premiums from 2023, as indicated below.

 Car insurance for a Scion FR-S

-Average rates for the Scion FR-S are higher than the national average for vehicles, but are not outrageously expensive.
-While sports cars typically cost more to insure, you could save on your premiums by shopping around for coverage and taking advantage of available carrier discounts.
+Average rates for the Scion FR-S are higher than the national average for vehicles but are not outrageously expensive.
+The national average cost of car insurance for full coverage is $2,014 per year, based on Bankrate’s study of quoted annual premiums.
+The national average for minimum coverage is $622 per year.
+While sports cars typically cost more to insure, you might save on your premium by shopping around for coverage and taking advantage of available carrier discounts.

 Although the FR-S was discontinued, parts are still available through Toyota and the aftermarket.
-Repairs may not be as expensive due to the availability of parts at this time, which could be a contributing factor to why rates are not as high for this sports car model compared to others, like a Tesla or Corvette.
+The FR-S also has a lower manufacturer suggested retail price (MSRP) than many other sports cars, which may lower the cost of car insurance for this model.
 Here is how much you might expect to pay for insurance on a 2016 Scion FR-S. Remember that your rate may differ based on your location and driving history, among other factors.

 |Scion FR-S car insurance||Average annual premium|